What is TM1 and Planning Analytics? History, Components and Important Uses

 - Rules (the formulae that determine how elements are calculated)

-- Processes (for loading data and managing the overall environment)
+- Processes (specifically for loading data and managing the overall environment)

 - Chores (scheduled jobs)